 Follow BookTokers and Book Influencers

 Hop onto social media and follow BookTokers and other book influencers on TikTok, Twitter, and Instagram.
 Influencers, authors, and Publishers often host giveaways that you can easily enter to win some free books (sometimes signed copies) for your kids.

 Goodreads is another place that has tons of giveaways that you can enter.
 If you take some time and join the giveaways you want, maybe you will win some books for your home library!

 If any of the books we receive are not suitable for our family, I simply pass them on to someone else or donate them to the library or the Little Free Library.
-As long as they are being read by a kid (or adult!) somewhere, then all is good in the world.
+As long as they are being read by a kid (or adult!) somewhere, all is good.
 I’m happy to be the one providing free books for kids that are not my own!

 I love getting my kid’s physical books (to own for free!).
 However, there are a lot of advantages to using children’s e-books for your kids’ devices.
 Here is a list of all the ways to get free kids’ books online.

 Do you love reading?
 Here are 24 ways to get free books online!